How to deal with waste if you are self-isolating

 Put recycling in your bin loose, not bagged.
-It's easier and cheaper to sort them out afterwards.
-DO NOT PUT GLASS, FOOD, TEXTILES OR FOIL IN THIS BIN.
+It's easier and cheaper to sort them out afterwards, and recycling companies know that bags can often hide non-recyclables, so may reject loads with plastic bags in.
 Why is it OK to put plastic bags in food waste but not in the green recycling bin?

 If you have too much recycling for your bin you can leave it next to your bin in a labelled, clear bag and we will take it, like this: